TSPoulsen/puffinn/notes.md

     - Empirically figure out what works at 'index building time'
     - Bootstrap threshhold such that X\% is above threshhold according to real inner products (maybe faulty as estimated cosine dists are biased??)
     - Other options?
-- Should PQcodes not be precomputed?
-It is slower to determine PQcode than it is calculating true inner product